 If someone has posted something negative online, don’t just take it at face value.
 Delve deeper if you are concerned.
 Ask more questions privately, ask your placement specialist and speak to someone over the phone who has been there recently.
 Don’t just take one person’s opinion or rumours about what they have heard as the sole deciding factor, because it is just exactly that.
 Try everything once, because in our experience it is sometimes the most unexpected and different placements that turn out to the be the most rewarding!

-Social media is a great asset to the agency lifestyle but make sure you are safeguarding your future employability by using common sense and caution.
+Social media is a great asset to the agency lifestyle but make sure you stay social media safe and are safeguarding your future employability by using common sense and caution.
 A safe rule of thumb to follow is that if you are slightly unsure, then don’t post it.